 In other words, running in narrow, stiff shoes pushes the joints that make up the front of the foot out of a safe range which can impair your ability to uphold safe mechanics.
 These are just one of the many damaging impediments caused by narrow footwear that’ll keep injuries going.

-- Chronic use of narrow footwear will eventually give rise to an abnormally narrow forefoot with minimal space between each toe, especially reduced space between the hallux (big toe) and the remaining toes.
+Another point worth mentioning is narrow running shoes are not ideal for the anatomical health of the foot whereby routine use of these shoes will give rise to an abnormally narrow forefoot with reduced space between each toe, especially reduced space between the hallux (big toe) and the other toes.